PeterPeng2017/GetAndCleanData/CodeBook.md

 * Line 49: we adjust the order of the columns, putting the column "activityName" to the second position.
 * Line 51: by using tidyr, we gather all measurement variables to a single variable "measurement".
 * Line 53: we calculate the avg for each measurement variable.
-* Line 55: we spread each measurement variable to its own column.